Skip to main content

 Set up in Docker container

-Send Office documents to another Conversion Service instance of the Conversion Service running on Windows.
+Send Office documents to another Conversion Service instance running on Windows.
 Office document conversion can be activated as follows:

 1. Set up and run the service on Windows.